 As you talk with the builder, note whether he or she listens carefully and answers your questions to your satisfaction.
 Think about whether this would be the kind of company and team of people you would be happy working with throughout the long and sometimes stressful journey of a home build.

-Also, you should ask the builder to provide samples of a contract, budget, construction schedule, change order request, warranty and other documents that give a sense of how the company operates.
+You should also ask the builder to provide samples of a contract, budget, construction schedule, change order request, warranty and other documents that give a sense of how the company operates.
 The builder also should provide you with proof of insurance and bond before you sign any contract.

 Your legwork isn’t quite finished, even after a thorough interview with the builder.
 Call or visit the references the builder provides and then go a step further and take a weekend trip to a neighborhood where the company has built homes.
 Talk to people in their front yards or driveways and ask questions such as: